ParitoshGavali/Anime-Website/HOWTOGIT.md

 # Anime-Website
-To create an Social Media platform for anime nerds !
+To create a Social Media platform for anime nerds !

 ## Getting Started :
 - Fork this repository into your profile.